 MOUNTING SURFACE.
 How and where you mount your LED strips will for the most part determine the longevity of your lighting system.
-If you mount the LED strips to smooth, clean, continuous, straight, flat surfaces as we recommend, you can expect your lighting system to last for many years
+If you mount the LED strips to smooth, clean, continuous, straight, flat surfaces as we recommend, you can expect your lighting system to last for many years.

 SECURE THE POWER LEADS.
-Make sure the power lead wire that connects to one end of the LED strip is firmly secured to the boat.
+Make sure the power lead wire that connects to one end of the LED strip is firmly secured to the truck (we include some photos showing the importance of this).
 Do not allow that power lead to move or flex at the point where it attaches to the LED strip.
 If you do, it will fail prematurely and is not covered under warranty.

 INSTALLATION TIME.
-We suggest allocating 6 to 8 hours to properly install this under-glow light kit.
+We suggest allocating 2 to 3 hours to properly install this light kit.